-The albumin main risks associated with volume administration include overload, hypersensitivity reactions, and, rarely, anaphylaxis.
-These complications are infrequent but warrant monitoring in patients with underlying cardiovascular or pulmonary conditions.14
+The main risks with albumin associated administration include volume overload. hypersensitivity reactions, and, rarely, anaphylaxis.
+These complications are infrequent but warrant monitoring patients with underlying in cardiovascular or pulmonary conditions.14

 • Midodrine:

 Common side effects of midodrine include piloerection, pruritus, and supine hypertension.
 While these adverse effects are generally mild and manageable, they require careful patient education and monitoring, particularly to avoid supine hypertension during rest.14